This Spring Creamy Artichoke and Bacon Bucatini is one for the record books guys. Buckle up.

 - Cook the bacon in a large skillet until crisp.
 Remove the bacon, letting cool and keeping about 2 tablespoons of bacon drippings in the pan.
 Discard the rest or save for another use.

 - Add the pasta into the skillet along with the ½ cup of heavy cream and reserved cooking liquid.
 Increase heat to medium high and stir to combine.
-Add the parmesan and bacon and stir, season with additional salt and pepper and serve
+Add the parmesan and stir, season with additional salt and pepper and serve

 Photo by Matt Armendariz / Food Styling by Adam Pearson / Recipe from What’s Gaby Cooking